 On Oct.
 3, 2009, Daniel was one of 53 Americans who battled insurgents after nearly 400 Taliban attacked the American Combat Outpost Keating near the town of Kamdesh.
 For more than 12 hours Daniel continued to fight with shrapnel embedded in his neck and leg and bullet fragments lodged in his shoulder.
 Eight U.S. soldiers were killed during the skirmish, including Daniel's close friend, Kevin Thompson.
 Daniel was awarded a Purple Heart and Bronze Star Medal with a "V" Device for Valor.

 Upon returning home from his tours of duty overseas, Daniel often found himself feeling unfocused and displaced amidst the normalcy of stateside life.
 As a result, he turned to drinking to calm his anxieties and soothe his mind.
 The darkness that accompanied his diagnosis of post-traumatic stress disorder made Daniel's transition from combat to classroom difficult when he enrolled at Germanna Community College just three months after returning from Afghanistan.
-Somehow Daniel dug deep and found a way to power through.

 Achieving the goal would not be easy, however.
 Along with the plan came a regimen that included a strict diet and six hours per day worth of workouts with a trainer.
 In addition, Daniel self-produced a recruitment video that would ultimately flood the inboxes of hundreds of college football coaches after going viral on Twitter and YouTube.